What’s the meaning of recruitment? Let’s start with something interesting…

 Typically the recruitment stages will involve identifying, attracting, interviewing, selecting, hiring and onboarding new employees. – More on this later in the post.

-HRM (Human Resources Management) is the department in an organisation where the managing of people is performed.
-HR staff will set out procedures and performance strategies to ensure all staff align to the goals of the business.
+HRM (Human Resources Management) is the department in an organisation where people manage people.
+HR staff will set out procedures and performance strategies to ensure all staff align with the business’s goals.

 Recruitment definition in HRM is the initial step to hire candidates with the right skills and work ethic to perform the role while staying within the recruitment budget and timeframe.